The 6 words of the secret

 2001.

-In 1987, Texier received the commission for the tapestry series on the Rights of Man, for the bicentenary of the French Revolution.
-The choice was unexpected, as the still-young artist had never before provided tapestry designs.
-This commission brought together the Aubusson workshops still in operation, the seven tapestries of the series totaling over 130 square meters woven with literal quotations (the tables of the Declaration are reproduced exactly as they were in the revolutionary-era engraving), swaying objects, symbols, texts, and more.
+In 1987, Texier received a commission for the Hangings of Human Rights, for the bicentenary of the Revolution.
+The choice is unexpected, the artist, still young, having never before given cartoons for tapestry.
+It then makes it possible to federate the Aubusson workshops still in activity, the 7 tapestries of the hangings totaling more than 130 m² woven with literal quotations (the tables of the declaration are reproduced identically to the engraving of the revolutionary era), oscillating objects, signs, texts….

-Subsequently, Texier continued to provide designs, both for the National Manufactories (a series of three tapestries and a rug) and for Aubusson itself.
-Our cardboard incorporates the plastic signs, scattered texts, and traces specific to the artist's graphic and plastic universe, which constitute, to quote him, "maps where [he] introduced piloting elements," so that the eponymous "secret" could be revealed to us.
+Subsequently, Texier will continue to provide cartoons, both for the National Manufactures (a suite of 3 tapestries, a carpet) and for Aubusson.
+Our cartoon takes up the plastic signs, the sparse texts, the traces specific to the graphic and plastic universe of the artist, which constitute, to quote him, "maps where [he] introduces piloting elements", so that the eponymous "secret" is revealed to us.